CPT Incoterms: Carriage Paid To Explained

 What is the difference between CPT and DDP?

-Can CPT be used for air freight?
+Can CPT be used for both air freight and sea freight?

 Conclusion